aridiosilva/DesignPrinciplesAndPatterns/README.md

 The UML Class Diagram above shows how the depenencies get inverted whan a factory method is used, meaning PizzaStore only deals with Pizza abstraction, not all the low-level details.
 The dependencies were inverted.

+# Model View Controller Pattern

+Model–view–controller (usually known as MVC) is a software design pattern commonly used for developing user interfaces that divides the related program logic into three interconnected elements.
+This is done to separate internal representations of information from the ways information is presented to and accepted from the user.

+Traditionally used for desktop graphical user interfaces (GUIs), this pattern has become popular for designing web applications.
+Popular programming languages like JavaScript, Python, Object Pascal/Delphi, Ruby, PHP, Java, C#, and Swift have MVC frameworks that are used for web or mobile application development straight out of the box.

+## Components of MVC Pattern

+### Model

+The central component of the pattern.
+It is the application's dynamic data structure, independent of the user interface.
+It directly manages the data, logic and rules of the application.

+### View

+Any representation of information such as a chart, diagram or table.
+Multiple views of the same information are possible, such as a bar chart for management and a tabular view for accountants.

+### Controller

+Accepts input and converts it to commands for the model or view.In addition to dividing the application into these components, the model–view–controller design defines the interactions between them.

+The model is responsible for managing the data of the application.
+It receives user input from the controller.
+The view means presentation of the model in a particular format.
+The controller responds to the user input and performs interactions on the data model objects.
+The controller receives the input, optionally validates it and then passes the input to the model.
+As with other software patterns, MVC expresses the "core of the solution" to a problem while allowing it to be adapted for each system.[8]
+Particular MVC designs can vary significantly from the traditional description here.[9]